klausmoster/SMAModbusConnector/README.md

 connector.TryRegisterDevice(3, ipSunnyBoyStorage, out var sunnyBoyStorageId);
 ```

-You are able to retreive a single value (You will find many predefined register addresses in RegisterAddresses.
+You can retrieve a single value (you will find many predefined register addresses in RegisterAddresses.

 ```csharp
 var batteryChargeInPercent = connector.GetDataForAddress